AI and the Desecration of Time

 I think this and sit in genuine disbelief, because this is such an absurd conversation to be had that I fear the truth of it will never truly settle in me.
 I have been unable to process how quickly the world has changed, and the fact that it won’t slow down for my eulogies of what once was and never will be again.
 Like the rest of humanity, I am forced to accept a new world, whether I like it or not, where men and machines are morphing into a new creature before our eyes.

-Is that not a sign of the times?
-What else could be?
-When creation stops looking like creation, and when creation has convinced itself that it’s the master creator, how else shall the ultimate approach us?
+When creation stops looking like creation — when it has convinced itself that it’s the master creator — how else shall the ultimate approach us?
 Is this reality not the ring of the hour approaching?

 The holiness of time and its intrinsically divine place in our being is difficult to encapsulate within the limits of language, precisely because of its magnitude.
 And yet, in a moment, what we know now as artificial intelligence has stolen it from us.
 The sacred and profane are not even in a battle any longer, it seems, as one side wears an armor I fear is untouchable.

-Who are we, and what do we do now that there’s no going back?
 We have numbed and dumbed ourselves.
 We are machines worshipping other, more evil machines.
 Where is the sacred?
 All we have left is a blue sky losing all its color.
 Trees we need to breathe are being cut down every day… and not for paper — that’s been replaced!

-There is something to be said about the cold, brief name of our culprit, too.
-AI.
-So short, and simple, yet guilty of forcing upon us a question we shall eternally consider - if things are ‘real’ - if they were made by man or machine.
-There is something unspeakably sacred about the physical, mental, and spiritual energy required to produce something of substance.
+This brings me back to the truth that there is something unspeakably, unquestionably sacred about the physical, mental, and spiritual energy required to produce something of substance.
 AI has desecrated that holiness, blurring the lines of something glorious and something profane, and this acknowledgement resurrects the melancholy within me reserved for being an observer of war and this world’s many tragedies.

-AI will never replicate art or poetry or any creation in its most sacred form, precisely because it will be missing the holiness of a human hand molding it.
+It can mimic and mirror all it wants, but it will never replicate art, poetry, or any creation in its most sacred form, precisely because it will be missing the holiness of a human hand molding it.
 Not a hand typing away, but one truly connected through its blood and bone to the mind and spirit that cultivates its creation.
-One could argue that rather than stealing time from us, it is the exact opposite — the convenience of AI and its mastery saves or gifts us time.
+One will inevitably argue that rather than stealing time from us, it is the exact opposite — the convenience of AI and its mastery saves or ‘gifts’ us time.
 This is objectively true in certain regards.
-I, however, refer to the idea that time spent doing something, especially something as intrinsically natural to us and our humanity as learning, is a unique type of time spent.
+I, however, refer to the idea that time spent engaging in something as intrinsically natural to us and our humanity as thinking, learning, and trying, is a unique type of time spent.
 It is what we were born to do, how we have been meant to pass the minutes and hours.
 Now that’s been reduced and altered forever.
-I am no technophobe, or even entirely a cynic.
-I like to look at everything optimistically with faith that advancements will hopefully help us establish peace, not wage war, naïve as that may make me.
-But there comes a time when such optimism drifts into foolery.
-I speak as someone who acknowledges, too, that the world is moving at a pace it never quite has before, and you better catch up before it catches you.
-I know of the beauties it can and shall bring with advancements rooted in ethical pursuits and pure intentions.
-But I fear the damage it’s already done is too weighty, and the truth of what it will continue to produce only sinks us deeper into a sea of inevitable darkness.

-This is a deeply complex topic with much to be said on it, but my focus here is on the erosion of effort as a virtue in our lives.
-It reminds me of one of my favorite verses in the Quran: “Man can only have what he strives for.”
-You will only receive what you put effort into.
 I feel compelled to reiterate that, of course, I know the usage of AI does not mean one has become a slave to it.
 The intelligent user will, on the contrary, master it in a way that still honors and perhaps even enhances their natural intellect.
-At the same time, which is the scenario I truly reflect upon, we see university students submitting essays completely drafted by their little machine.
+At the same time, which is the scenario I truly reflect upon, there’s the phenomenon of students, be they middle schoolers or university seniors, submitting coursework completely drafted by their little machine.
 I’ve just come across a tweet about a professor caught using AI to grade papers.
+The irony is baffling.
 Where is the virtue, then, of the institutions they’re meant to uphold?
-As someone who comes from a long line of professors and scholars, I have been raised with the belief that the most blessed way one can dance with time is through learning.
-Seeking knowledge and the time that requires has always been understood to be nothing short of beautiful.
-Recently, I attended a dinner, coincidentally hosted in a beautiful university library, where the great scholar Dr. Khaled Abou el Fadl remarked that “the pursuit of knowledge is always sacred, no matter where it leads us.”
+Of the very idea of pursuing and protecting education?
+As the daughter and granddaughter of professors so lovingly devoted to their pursuit, I have been raised with a simple belief: the most blessed way one can dance with time is through learning.
+Seeking knowledge and the time that requires has always been defined as nothing short of beautiful.

 So then wouldn’t the accessibility that AI tools offer be revolutionary, a blessing, as they allow the layman to embark on this pursuit in a way he previously may not have been able to?

+No. Because the learning he will participate in thereafter operates within a fundamentally altered architecture of the mind.
 Not to mention the obvious and complete loss of integrity of any such production; the more we rely on these machines, the less our brains work as designed.
-The ever-adapting architecture of our minds is what sets us apart as human beings.
+The ever-evolving (for the better) architecture of our minds is what makes us distinct as human beings.
 Man was never made for the risk of having this fundamental truth so blatantly overthrown by deferring its very purpose elsewhere.
 When we actively choose to damage our mental and intellectual growth in this manner, so too do we disrupt our spiritual health.
 Our connection to the Creator is at once demoted, because we have failed to give our intellect the respect it is owed.
+In outsourcing our efforts and energy, we’ve insulted ourselves; more than that, we have desecrated the earliest sacred truth there ever was: that man lives in this world by using his brain.
+Such sacrilege can never be revolutionary.

 God asks us in the Quran: “Where then are you going?”